triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 just requires the open-source XRT that should have been compiled just using what is available on the system.

-Architecture provided to the `sycl-targets` clang flag selects the compilation mode.
-Supported architectures are :
+Architecture provided to the `sycl-targets` Clang flag selects the compilation mode.
+Supported architectures are:

 |                       | Software simulation | Hardware emulation  | Hardware        |
 |-----------------------|---------------------|---------------------|-----------------|